 Detailed documentation is provided; what follows is a simple example to get you going quickly.
-In this example we'll create a one track MIDI File, assign a name and tempo to the track, add a one beat middle-C to the track, and write it to disk.
+In this example we'll create a one track MIDI File, assign a tempo to the track, and write a C-Major scale.
+Then we write it to disk.